vishvAsa/vedAH/atharva/shaunakam/rUDha-saMhitA/sarvASh_TIkAH/04/003_shatrunAshanam/01_uditastrayo_akramanvyAghraH.md

 <details><summary>Griffith</summary>

-id
-4.3.1    Three have gone hence and passed away, the man...
-4.3.1    Three have gone hence and passed away, the man...
+Three have gone hence and passed away, the man, the tiger, and the wolf.
-Name: Comment, dtype: object
+Down, verily, the rivers flow, down-goeth the celestial Tree,. down let our foemen bend and bow.
 </details>

 <details><summary>पदपाठः</summary>